YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Hook/useCallback.md

 The useCallback Hook only runs when one of its dependencies update.

-use the `useCallback` hook to prevent the function from being recreated unless necessary.
+use the `useCallback` hook to prevent the function from being recreated unless necessary. lets React know to not re-initialize the function every time components re-render.

 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.